 Rezvani

-Sports car manufacturer Rezvani Motors has existed since 2014.
-Its main project is Beast, a sports car brand based on the Ariel Atom.
-Mirrors, headlights, and other car parts are 3D printed.
+Rezvani Motors is a sports car manufacturer founded in 2014.
+Its main project is the Beast, a sports car based on the Ariel Atom.
+The mirrors, headlights, and other automotive components are 3D-printed.

-In addition to the Big Three, which are leaders in the automotive market (Ford Motor Company, Stellantis North America, and General Motors), there are other major manufacturers in the United States.
-For example, the Paccar Corporation owns heavy trucks or the Navistar company of the same specialization.
+In addition to the “big three” leading the automotive market (Ford Motor Company, Stellantis North America, and General Motors), there are other major manufacturers in the United States.
+For example, Paccar Corporation manufactures heavy trucks, and Navistar specializes in them.

 General Motors

-General Motors is a representative of the so-called “big three” car manufacturers in the United States.
-The largest corporation was formed in 1908 from smaller companies that decided to merge.
-Having gone through bankruptcy in the early 21st century, it was revived, but the old GM was renamed the Motors Liquidation Company.
+General Motors is one of the so-called “big three” automobile manufacturers in the United States.
+The largest corporation was formed in 1908 through the merger of smaller companies.
+Having gone through bankruptcy proceedings at the beginning of the XXI century, it was revived, but the old GM was renamed Motors Liquidation Company.

 Paccar